ktmeaton/ncov-recombinant/docs/notes/Notes_Development.md

 # Development

-This is a minor bugfix release aimed towards...
+This is a minor release aimed towards...

 ## Dataset